 Freelancing can be a great way to supplement your primary income and it has been growing in popularity astronomically.
 If you intend to get a lot of clients consistently, then you must figure out ways to stand out from other freelancers.
 In order to do so, try the below tips:

 Identifying who you want to work for is called creating a persona.
+Before thinking too much about how to get freelance work, make a customer persona.
 Consider what your ideal client would look like.
 Do this by putting a name and a face behind the type of client you would like to work with.
 Understand what their needs would be, why they need you, and how you can help them.
 Knowing these points will make it clearer to what you have to do to get their business.

 Although this is not necessary, you should get very specific about your ideal client, which includes their industry.
 Competition with freelancing is increasing, it is those freelancers who specialize in a specific industry have a chance of showing better value to the prospects in those industries.
 By having a niche that is clear in the services you offer and the industry you offer those services to, you can be more effective at getting the jobs you want.

 Rather than applying to any job that requires marketing as a skill set, try focusing on a more detailed skill you have, such as email marketing for the automotive industry.
 This way you will increase your chances of getting hired in jobs that require this specific skill.
 When someone will post a job for email marketing for the automotive industry, they will give your proposal more attention.